suhailskhan/zim-safari-history/README.md

 ## Credits

 This module was inspired by [Jeffrey Russ](https://github.com/Jeff-Russ)’s [“Show Safari History with Timestamps” gist](https://gist.github.com/Jeff-Russ/215387f9c06f827f8623d186e308e77b).
+The zsh function used in this module comes from this gist.